 - Astroturf and concrete surroundings

-Settlement Cove is located on Redcliffe Parade and one of the many family-friendly areas on the Redcliffe peninsular.
-There are numerous parks and playgrounds along the foreshore, most of them have BBQs, fantastic playgrounds and access to the water.
-Our personal favourite is Scarborough with its recently installed jumping pillow, however below is a list of the most notable in the area.
+Settlement Cove is located on Redcliffe Parade and is one of the many family-friendly areas on the Redcliffe Peninsula.
+There are numerous parks and playgrounds along the foreshore, most of them with BBQs, fantastic playgrounds and access to the water.
+Our personal favourite is Scarborough Beach Park with its jumping pillow.
+Here are some other notable playgrounds in the area.